Jacksonville State Gamecocks football: Bowl games

-Playoff History
+Playoff history

-Division I-AA/FCS Playoffs results
+Division I-AA/FCS playoffs results

-The Gamecocks have appeared in the I-AA/FCS playoffs ten times with an overall record of 7–10.
+The Gamecocks have appeared in the I-AA/FCS playoffs ten times, with an overall record of 7–10.

-Division II Playoffs results
+Division II playoffs results

-The Gamecocks have appeared in the Division II playoffs ten times with an overall record of 15–9.
-They were National Champions in 1992.
+The Gamecocks have appeared in the Division II playoffs ten times, with an overall record of 15–9.
+They were national champions in 1992.

 Rivalries

 Samford

-This unnamed rivalry started in 1904 back when Jacksonville wore blue and gold as the Eagle Owls and Samford University was still named Howard College.
+This unnamed rivalry started in 1904, when Jacksonville wore blue and gold as the Eagle Owls and Samford University was still named Howard College.
 Jacksonville State leads the series 23–21–2.

 Troy

 Jacksonville State used to play Troy in the annual Battle for the Ol' School Bell.
-The schools first played in 1924 and was one of the fiercest rivalries for both schools.
-The game hasn't been played since 2001 after Troy moved up to the FBS.
+The schools first played in 1924, and this was one of the fiercest rivalries for both schools.
+The game has not been played since 2001, after Troy moved up to the FBS.
 Jacksonville State leads the series 32–29–2.